Working with Suicidal Patients:

-This workshop was approved by the British Psychological Society (BPS) Learning Centre and delivered on two separate occasions at BPS’s London Office for the purpose of Continuous Professional-Development (CPD).
+This workshop is based on the Dr Gislene Wolfart’s doctoral research on Clinicians’ Experience of Working with Suicidality.
+It was approved by the British Psychological Society (BPS) Learning Centre and delivered at BPS’s London Office for the purpose of Continuous Professional-Development (CPD).

-The workshop aims to add knowledge and facilitate reflection whilst presenting information on the impact (both personal and professional) and implications of working with suicidal patients*, in particularly those patients who ultimately kill themselves.
+Hales (2008) defines suicidality as lying on a continuum from less severe DSH to completed suicides.
+This workshop aims to facilitate reflection whilst presenting information on the impact (both personal and professional) of working with suicidal patients.

 Previous research on the impact of patients’ suicidality on professionals outlined the vital role of training institutions in preparing trainees to deal with such events in their practice (Brown 1987).
-However, recent research provides evidence that many qualified professionals still feel largely unprepared to deal with the consequences of clients’ suicidality.
-In particular, how senior practitioners also feel they lack a space for open and safe reflection.
+However, Wolfart (2011) highlighted how qualified professionals still felt largely unprepared to deal with the impact of suicidality and completed suicides.
+Senior practitioners also reported lacking a containing space for safe and open reflection.
 Such lack of preparation and professionally containing spaces may lead to proliferation of stigma associated with unresolved patient suicidality and completed suicides.
 Thus, professionals may end up facing one of the most challenging events in their professional lives feeling alone and unprepared.

-1. Broadening professionals’ awareness of the personal and professional impact of patient suicidality on professionals;
+- Increased awareness of the personal and professional impact of patient suicidality;

-2. To facilitate reflection and also hopefully reduce the stigma often associated with such experiences;
+- Facilitate reflection, hopefully reducing stigma often associated with such experiences;

-3. Reviewing ways of coping within and outside the professional setting; and lastly
+- Review ways of coping within and outside the professional setting.

 Gislene Wolfart (DPsych, CPsychol, AFBPsS)

-Please contact us if you would like to be informed when the next workshop will be, or if you would like to request for this workshop to be delivered at your Training Organisation, Health Trust or Service.
+Please contact us if you would like to request for a workshop to be delivered at your Training Organisation, Health Trust or Service.

 “I found the workshop incredibly helpful in guiding my thinking and aiding reflection about key issues relevant to my day-to-day clinical practice.
 The facilitator created a safe and contained space for difficult issues to be openly discussed.
 The presentation, practical exercises and materials provided were of excellent quality.”